 Other types of scholarships may be paid out on a per-semester or per-year basis.

 Scholarships can be specific to your school or area or distributed at the national level by the government.
 Businesses, private organizations, and nonprofits commonly offer them as well.

 Attending community college is a big step in your educational future.
 To make this goal more attainable, you may have to seek one or more types of financial aid.

 Before you accept any financial aid, make sure you understand all of the terms and conditions.
 If you are accepting aid that needs to be repaid, you need to fully understand the debt you’re taking on.

 While loans are viable options, you should look into both local and national scholarships.
 These gifts will help you pursue your education with peace of mind.

-At Minorities to Majorities, we help underrepresented students discover scholarships they need to pursue academic careers.
-Contact us today to start looking for relevant and attainable scholarships that will help you afford your education.
+At GrantEd, we help underrepresented students discover scholarships they need to pursue academic careers.
+Sign up today to start looking for relevant and attainable scholarships that will help you afford your education.